rigelJ/rigelJ/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on XiaMen
+- 🔭 I’m currently working on AIGC
-- 🌱 I’m currently learning CS61B.